sparkflows/sparkflows-docs/docs/commands/h2-db.rst

 By default Fire Insights uses the H2 DB for storing the metadata.
 These include users, groups, projects, workflows, workflow executions etc.

+Shut down Fire Insights before logging into H2 DB or doing any operations on the H2 DB.

 Logging into H2 DB
 --------------------